Updated: June 9, 2020 by Agnes Talalaev

 WordPress security plugins also need to be updated, and they too can have vulnerabilities. (e.q WordFence XSS vulnerability).
 Security plugins, especially the ones that connect the site with a web application firewall or some simpler filtering engine can create conflicts and the traffic might not be properly monitored and filtered.

 Some also change the settings on a hosting environment via .htaccess and nginx.conf file.
 When multiple plugins try to push their own changes, you can end up with an unstable site with questionable security configurations.

 We often see service providers that offer “daily malware removal”, “one-click malware removal” and similar services that seem to be working well for website owners because every time they do it, a report shows that the website is clean.
 And it seems to be good because it does it often.

-Instead of throwing out the bad guys on a regular basis, maybe it’s time to take a real effort and instead of investing into a fancy bucket to throw water out of a sinking ship, invest into tools to keep the water out.
+Instead of throwing out the bad guys on a regular basis, maybe it’s time to make a real effort and instead of investing in a fancy bucket to throw water out of a sinking ship, invest in tools to keep the water out.

 Malware infection is the result of a problem.
 Does it really make sense to focus on the consequences?
 As far as you don’t solve the problem, you will end up in a dead circle of infections and cleanups.